jennyonjourney/jennyonjourney/README.md

 ### Hi there 👋

 I am a master student in Statistical Science and have 6+ work experience in many startups and industries.
 Interested in predictive modeling and causal inference.
 Strength in project management.
-I am a self-motivated, well-disciplined and quick learner.
+I am a self-motivated, well-disciplined person and a quick learner.

 - 🌱 I’m currently learning Statistics at graduate school in US.
 - 🔭 I’m currently improving my skills regarding python, R, SQL.